fabrice404/olympics-calendar/README.md

 - **Customizable**: Select specific sports or teams you're interested in.
 - **Easy Integration**: Sync directly with Google Calendar using provided URLs.

+## Translation
+The translations have been generated automatically.
+If you notice any incorrect translations, please accept my apologies and feel free to open an issue with the correct translation.

 ## Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests.